Master’s Entry Program in Nursing students work with patients in their first quarter

 Early clinical exposures and purposeful integration of theory and practice aren’t the only unique features of the new UC Davis nursing program.
 The entry-level program also features a case-based curriculum where learning activities, based on realistic clinical scenarios and fictional patients, are presented throughout several courses during the same time period so students learn related concepts in deep ways with complex intersections.
 Rarely do more traditional nursing programs make use of case-based learning to integrate concepts mapped across courses and the curriculum.
 This innovative approach decreases course isolation and facilitates students’ learning and teamwork.

 For example, students might study blood flow and oxygenation in the biophysical concepts course.
 During that same week, they study medications related to the cardiovascular system in the pharmacology course and practice cardiopulmonary assessment in the health assessment course.
 At the end of the week they engage in a simulation experience in the foundations of clinical nursing practice course, where the patient — an actor — presents with a variety of conditions and symptoms that require further assessment and care planning.

 During their first quarter, students take Health Assessment Across the Lifespan, a hybrid classroom-clinical course that introduces students to conducting health histories and assessments.
 The course includes an hour-long discussion, a three-hour lab and four hours of clinical exposure each week.
-According to the instructor, Amy Nichols, the students are consistently exposed to different stages of learning and concept development through this structure.
+According to Associate Dean for Academics Amy Nichols, the students are consistently exposed to different stages of learning and concept development through this structure.